SEGP-G33/runway-redeclaration/documentation/README.md

 ## 3. Known Bugs
 1. Currently, the lines on the top-down view don't align properly.
 2. Input validation still needs to be handled.
+3. Configuring Airports only works with 1 runway for now.
+Fields for Runway 2 and 3 aren't connected to their controller.